Sudden injury or pain? Visit our Walk-In Clinic, no appointment or referral needed. Click to find hours and locations.

 Central Indiana Orthopedics is dedicated to taking care of athletes in the communities we serve.
 Several of our doctors and certified athletic trainers offer medical services to athletes of local sports clubs, high schools and universities.
 We are proud to partner with these outstanding organizations to be the official team physicians and/or athletic trainers for their student athletes.

 Dr. Jared Jones has been the team doctor for Anderson University since 2008.
 Previously, Dr. Jones was the team doctor for Indiana Wesleyan University.

-“Over the last 11 years, I’ve had the privilege of serving Anderson University student athletes who are passionate about their sport.
+“Since 2008, I’ve had the privilege of serving Anderson University student athletes who are passionate about their sport.
 Watching their love for the game and knowing I’m able to play a small part in their success is very rewarding.
 I’ve also enjoyed educating AU student athletic trainers to develop their clinical skills and help them build successful careers.” ~ Jared Jones, MD

 “After serving as a team physician for over 24 years, it’s still fun to walk out on the field/court for a game.
 Memorable highlights include the Bowl games, championships, undefeated seasons, and the relationships I’ve built with staff and athletes.
 To watch the athletes succeed on the field/court after recovering from injury is very fulfilling!” ~ Kenneth Haller, DO

 “As a graduate of Ball State, it is a true joy to be behind the scenes helping student athletes stay healthy as they compete and represent the University.
 I consider many Ball State sports medicine staff members my friends and mentors.
 Coming full circle from an athletic training student to serving as a team physician is pretty awesome!” ~ Jeremy Hunt, MD